shilpagopi/CodePrep/Algo/Union-Find.md

 ```
 Time Complexity: α(V): This is the Inverse Ackermann function, which is an extremely slowly growing function and almost a constant in practice.
 It comes into play due to the optimizations applied in the Union-Find data structure: path compression and union by rank (or size).
 Space Complexity: O(V)

+After all union find operations, number of groups = no of -1s in the array, and the corresponding indices are the roots of groups.